emfeltham/FormulaCompiler.jl/docs/src/index.md

 - Check out [Examples](examples.md) for real-world use cases
 - Review the [Mathematical Foundation](mathematical_foundation.md) for comprehensive theory and implementation details
 - Review the [API Reference](api.md) for complete function documentation

----

-*Built for the Julia statistical ecosystem.
-Optimized for performance, designed for usability.*